 I heard Nigel Marsh, author of Fat Forty and Fired, say (in a TedX event) recently that if you don’t have plans for yourself, someone else will make you part of their plan.
 And that’s what we do, willingly hand over our soul and trade our own daydreams for the right to help someone else buy their yacht!

 The saddest part is when we have traded much of our life in the name of meaningless loyalty, we find that the loyalty is not reciprocal.
 The words, “I’m sorry, we are moving in a new direction and you don’t fit as part of our future,” signal there is someone out there that can help our ex boss get that yacht faster and we are gone.
-The harsh reality is that we run at a 4% retrenchment rate in Australia.
 As each year passes, the chance of winning the ‘order of the boot’ out of the employment door rises.
 And then there is always the chance that we screw up and get fired!

 Rather than take stock of ourselves and what we really desire, the action we’ll most likely take is to find another similar job and work to help the new boss get the harbourside mansion.
 Contrary to the song lyrics, history almost always repeats.
 The bone jarring question is, ‘Why’?
 Is it fear?
 Uncertainty?
 Or have we accepted that what we have always done is what we must always do?
 And therein lies perhaps the greatest excuse.
 Somewhere back in immaturity, we made a decision on what we thought we’d like to do and then invested time, money and some of our soul into making that immature decision work in with adulthood.